GeoND-tech/GeoNDv1.2-CIFAR100/README.md

 - ### resnet18-paraboloidout
 A ResNet18 model (modified for CIFAR100 as above) with a layer of paraboloid neurons as the output layer.
-After the Version 1.1 update which fixed some issues, it is possible to use paraboloid layers as output layers.
-Note that models with a paraboloid output layer (or a paraboloid layer before a linear output layer) seem to perform better without momentum.
+After the Version 1.2 update which fixed some issues with momentum, using momentum along with ```input_factor = 1.0``` gives the best result.
 The training script will handle this through a command line argument.
-This model achieves the best accuracy.

 In terms of code, first we import the Library:
 ```